-The Small Rental Development Program (SRDP) for 2020 will offer multiple funding sources, both federal and state, for new construction and rehabilitation projects.
+The Small Rental Development Program (SRDP) for 2021 will offer multiple funding sources, both federal and state, for new construction and rehabilitation projects.
 The intent of the program is to integrate small numbers of affordable housing units into neighborhoods and communities.
 There are four funding sources available, which are described below:

 - The HOME Investment Partnerships Program (HOME) is authorized under Title II of the Cranston-Gonzalez National Affordable Housing Act, as amended.
 The HOME Program regulations are located at 24 CFR Part 92.
 The South Carolina State Housing Finance and Development Authority's (Authority) HOME Program is designed to promote partnerships among the U.S. Department of Housing and Urban Development (HUD), various federal agencies, state and local governments, and those in the non-profit and for-profit sectors.
-The goal of the HOME program is to create affordable housing for low-income households. - The National Housing Trust Fund (NHTF) was established under Title I of the Housing and Economic Recovery Act of 2008, Section 1131 (Public Law 110-289).
+The goal of the HOME program is to create affordable housing for low-income households. - ▶ The National Housing Trust Fund (NHTF) was established under Title I of the Housing and Economic Recovery Act of 2008, Section 1131 (Public Law 110-289).
 The NHTF regulations are located at 24 CFR Part 93.
-This affordable housing production program is designed to complement existing federal, state and local efforts to increase the supply of safe, decent and affordable housing, primarily rental housing, for extremely low-income (ELI) households, including homeless families. - The South Carolina Housing Trust Fund (HTF) was established by the SC Legislature in 1992 through the Housing Trust Fund Act.
+This affordable housing production program is designed to complement existing federal, state and local efforts to increase the supply of safe, decent and affordable housing, primarily rental housing, for extremely low-income (ELI) households, including homeless families. - ▶ The South Carolina Housing Trust Fund (HTF) was established by the SC Legislature in 1992 through the Housing Trust Fund Act.
 The regulations are located in Title 31, Chapter 13, Article 4 of the Code of Laws of South Carolina, as amended.
-HTF provides financial assistance for the development of affordable housing for low-income and very-low-income households. - The Neighborhood Stabilization Program (NSP) is authorized under Title III of the Housing and Economic Recovery Act (HERA) of 2008 to help respond to rising foreclosures and declining property value.
-NSP funds are a special allocation of Community Development Block Grant (CDBG) funds that are designed to provide assistance to acquire and redevelop foreclosed and/or abandoned properties that otherwise become sources of blight within communities.
+HTF provides financial assistance for the development of affordable housing for low-income and very-low-income households.